Cicadaware/cicadaware.github.io/_posts/2026-06-19-second-post.md

 ## Future plans

 I'd like to get into game development.
 School work and exams are coming up.
 I wonder how to balance my school work and game development.
 It's currently June, exams are in October/November, school work is ramping up.
 I don't think I can survive (mentally and spiritually) if I focus solely on school.
 I want to integrate game development into my daily life, maybe like 2-4 hours every day just learning and exploring the space.
-I'll certainly keep you posted on the blog on what I'm working on!
+I'll certainly keep you posted in the blog with what I'm working on!

 ## Conclusion
 - I've enjoyed my *belated* first web development experience.